margaux-works/obsidian-notes/JavaScript Notes/Notes/JavaScript Notes/01_Basics/1.0 Primitive Types/Object.md

-Everything in javascript is an object, are use for collections of data or functionality.
+Everything in javascript is an [[Object]], are use for collections of data or functionality.

 ```js
 const person {